 Ford 10 Speed Transmission

-Does The Ford 10-Speed Transmission (10R80) Have Problems?
+Does The Ford 10R80 10-Speed Transmission Have Problems?

-1. Rough & Harsh Shifting
+Ford 10 Speed Transmission Problems (1) – Rough & Harsh Shifting

 Most of Ford’s models that use this 10R80 10-speed transmission, including the (but not limited to) 2017-2018 F-150, 2018 Expedition, Mustang, and Lincoln Navigator were the most affected vehicles.
 The 10-speed automatic transmission, in particular, has been criticized for its sluggish gear changes.
 Or, on rare occasions, it shifted gears randomly.

-The gearbox slipped by itself, and drivers were surprised to find their cars in reverse when they believed they were in the park.
+The gearbox slipped by itself.
+And, drivers were surprised to find their cars in reverse when they believed they were in the park.
 Gear changes might be delayed or abrupt, and some drivers have encountered diagnostic problem codes to accompany this.
 When this happens, a new software update must be installed to update the transmission control module.

-2. Gear Position Indicator Won’t Light Up
+Ford 10 Speed Transmission Problems (2) – Gear Position Indicator Won’t Light Up

 Ford 10 Speed Transmission